bryanpaget/ZonePresentationNovember2025/content/slides-en.md

 ![bg left:33%](./img/zone-1.png)

 - The Zone is an open source, **Protected B** data science platform (with iATO) serving **2,500+ users**.
-- Built on **Kubeflow**, it supports **Python, R, SAS, Julia**, and soon LLM-assisted development.
+- Built on **Kubeflow**, it supports **Python, R, SAS, Julia**, and LLM-assisted development.
 - Recent milestones: platform hardening, **CronJobs for automated workflows**, and a **successful LLM PoC**.
 - Designed for **scalability, reproducibility, and sovereignty**, aligning with StatCan's digital and data strategies.

-> A unified, secure environment where legacy and modern data science coexist.
+> A unified, secure environment where legacy, modern and future data science methods can coexist.

 ---